RichardLitt/burntfen.com/about.md

 won't ever quote Oolon Colluphid again if I can help it.

 ###Everything You Never Wanted to Know About Sex But Have Been Forced to Find Out.
-Paradoxically, there is no text here, although this was one of Oolon's best sellers.
+Ironically, there is no text here, although this was one of Oolon's best sellers.